If you ever wondered what Buses were seen in

 smaller roads at the rear (notably the scene with Arthur'shandlebars trailing behind the bus!).

-it, with its distinctive arch patterned wall, was still to be seen on my last visit there some years ago.
+its distinctive arch patterned wall, was still to be seen on my last visit there some years ago.

 site is now home to Mecca Bingo I can't remember the branch of Do-it-All and car hire firm mentioned from when I moved